prody/ProDy/docs/devel/website.rst

 pulled onto the ProDy webserver in your working directory::

   $ make pull
+  $ git pull

-This also pulls changes into the ProDy directory below, which is based on its own GitHub repository.
+The former pulls changes into the ProDy directory below, which is based on its own GitHub repository.

 You may also need to install the ProDy in that directory again to